opendatahub-io/data-science-pipelines-operator/tests/README.md

 # DSP Integration tests

+For the modular AIPipelines controller's ownership boundary, lifecycle tests, upgrade/downgrade tests, and CI commands, see [AIPipelines module testing](aipipelines/README.md).
+The legacy DSPA suite and the module suite have separate Make targets; their fixtures and command-line options differ.

 In this folder you will find the DSP Integration tests.
 These tests are intended to be run against a live Kubernetes or OCP cluster.
 They are also utilized in our KinD GitHub workflow (e.g. [kind-workflow])